 - Maintain proposal files; reviewing and filing sent proposals and updating associated referenced materials.

 - Embrace other proposal writing and research duties as needed.

 Active Project Support

-- Remain current on the status of all active projects and proactively communicate changes in timelines and anticipated deviations involving project team members and supervisor.
+- Remain current on the status of all active projects and proactively communicate changes in timeline and anticipated deviations involving project team members and supervisors.